Contemporary European law: Fascist Italy

 Giovanni Gentile and Benito Mussolini while examining the first volumes of the Enciclopedia Italiana.

 When the fascist movement began to take its first steps in Italy, it lacked a well-defined ideology.
-Only after gaining power in 1922 did it begin to develop a doctrine, particularly through the work of Giovanni Gentile.
-However, from a theoretical point of view, the topic of law was never particularly addressed; the regime did not radically overturn the existing legal system but instead modified it from within to serve its goals, thus operating within an apparent legality.
-With the authoritarian "fascist laws" enacted between 1925 and 1926, freedom of the press and association were limited (although not entirely formally suppressed), unions unrelated to the fascist party were abolished, mayors of cities were replaced by non-elected podestà, and public safety laws were tightened.
-Power was thus centralized in the Fascist Party, particularly in the person of Benito Mussolini, who assumed the new position of Head of Government, Prime Minister, and Secretary of State with, in practice, unlimited authority.
+Only after gaining power in 1922, it begin to develop a doctrine, particularly through the work of Giovanni Gentile.
+From a theoretical point of view, the topic of law was never particularly addressed; the Italian fascist regime did not radically overturn the existing legal system but instead modified it from within to serve its goals, thus operating within an apparent legality.
+With the authoritarian "fascist laws" enacted between 1925 and 1926, freedom of the press and association were limited (although not entirely formally suppressed), unions unrelated to the fascist party were abolished, mayors of cities were replaced by non-elected Podestà, and public safety laws were tightened.
+Power was thus centralized in the National Fascist Party, particularly in the person of Benito Mussolini, who assumed the new position of Head of Government, Prime Minister, and Secretary of State with, in practice, unlimited authority.
 The establishment of the Special Court for the Defense of the State was used to suppress any dissent.
 The 1927 Charter of Labor put into practice the principles of fascist economic policy, largely based on corporatism.